usamaasif0/laravel-test/README.md

-# AALA IT Solution Test Steps
+# AALA IT Solution Test

 ## Step 1 : Project Setup
 * Create project by using this command